James Sellar (minister): Life

 He was born in Keith on 20 February 1812 the son of Thomas Sellar a shoemaker, and his wife, Rachel Robertson.
 He was educated at Keith Academy then studied at King's College, Aberdeen graduating MA in 1837 then doing further studies in divinity at St Andrews University.
 From 1838 to 1843 he was a schoolmaster at St Andrews Lhanbryde, being licensed to preach as a Church of Scotland minister by the Presbytery of Elgin in September 1842.

-In July 1843 he was ordained as minister of Aberlour.
+In July 1843 he was ordained as a minister of Aberlour.
 In 1858 King's College awarded him an honorary Doctor of Divinity.

 In 1867 he served on the Committee on Aids to Devotion.

 In 1875 he succeeded Rev Prof Samuel Trail as Moderator of the General Assembly, the highest position in the Church of Scotland.
 He was succeeded in turn by Rev George Cook.
 In the year of his being Moderator he served under the Earl of Rosslyn as Lord High Commissioner of the General Assembly, and with Robert Lee, advocate as Procurator.

 He died in Aberlour on 10 August 1886.

-Family

-In November 1878 he married Eliza Johnston Watson (1826-1910) daughter of Rev Thomas Watson of Thankerton and sister of William Watson, Baron Thankerton.